US economy sending mixed signals: Here's what it all means

 Mortgage rates have risen along with the Fed’s benchmark rate.
 The average rate on a 30-year fixed-rate mortgage hit 5.54% last week, nearly double its level a year earlier.

 The government reported Tuesday that sales of new single-family homes fell 8% last month from May and 17% from June 2021.
-Sales of previously occupied homes dropped in June for a fifth straight month.
+And sales of previously occupied homes dropped in June for a fifth straight month.
 They're down more than 14% from June 2021.

 In response to the rapidly slowing home market, builders are cutting back.
 Construction of single-family homes dropped last month to its lowest level since March 2020, at the height of pandemic lockdowns.